What Is RF Sputtering? The Process and Applications Explained

 Sputtering — from the Latin sputare, meaning “to spit out noisily” — is a coating process in which the target surface receives a thin film of sputtered or accelerated metal ions.

 The process starts with placing the target coating material and the target surface, also known as the substrate, in a vacuum chamber.
-Inert gas, such as neon, argon, or krypton, is then directed into the chamber.
-Next, a power source sends an energetic wave through the gas to ionise the gas atoms, giving them a positive charge.
+Inert gas, such as argon, neon, or krypton, is then directed into the chamber.
+Next, a power source sends an energetic wave through the gas to ionise the gas atoms, liberating electrons from the atoms and giving them a positive charge and creating what is known as a plasma.

-Radio frequency (RF) sputtering is a sputtering method that uses a high-voltage alternating current (AC) power source to send radio waves through the vacuum chamber and create positively charged sputtering gas.
-The more traditional method of direct current (DC) sputtering uses DC power.
+Radio frequency (RF) sputtering is a sputtering method that uses a high-voltage alternating current (AC) power source to supply power to the magnetron and create positively charged sputtering gas.
+The more traditional method of direct current (DC) sputtering uses DC power to achieve this giving the plasma slightly different properties.

 A Closer Look at the RF Sputtering Process

 Like traditional DC sputtering, the RF sputtering process begins by placing the target material, the substrate and the RF electrodes in a vacuum environment.
-The power source is then switched on, emitting radio waves and ionising the gas atoms.
+The power source is then switched on, a magnetic field is created around the deposition source and the process gas atoms are ionised.
 The ionised gas ions hit the target material, breaking the sputtered atoms up into a fine mist that covers the substrate.

-In contrast, RF sputtering requires 1,012 volts or higher to deliver the same deposition rate.
+The main way that RF and DC sputtering differ is in their voltages.
+Direct current systems require 2,000-5,000 volts, in contrast, RF sputtering requires 1,012 volts or higher to deliver the same deposition rate.
 This is mainly because DC sputtering involves direct ion bombardment of the gas plasma by electrons, while RF sputtering uses kinetic energy to remove the electrons from the outer shells of the gas atoms.
-The creation of the radio waves requires more power supply to achieve the same effect as an electron current.

-Using RF power also helps prevent a common side effect of DC sputtering — the charge build-up on the target material due to the large number of energetic ions in the chamber.
+Using RF power also helps prevent a common side effect of DC sputtering — the charge build-up on the target material due to the large number of energetic ions in the chamber, this allows for sputtering to be achieved on non-conducting materials.

 Exploring the Various Applications of RF Sputtering